-IRI DarkShield is a machine-learning-enabled discovery and masking package for finding and masking personally identifiable information (PII) in dark data (unstructured) files — like email repositories, .pdf and Microsoft documents, and soon images.
+IRI DarkShield is a machine-learning-enabled data discovery and masking package for personally identifiable information (PII) in dark data (unstructured) files — like email repositories, .pdf and Microsoft documents, and images.
 DarkShield produces a high volume and quality of log file results from its PII search and mask operations.

 These flat-file extracts from DarkShield can feed Splunk ES to produce insight into PII-related vulnerabilities in various files on the network, and those that DarkShield already protected.
 Other IRI software, including FieldShield, CellShield EE, and Chakra Max, produce similar logs.
 IRI Chakra Max is a DAM/DAP firewall that records and controls all database accesses and activity.